nesbita/project-2-pitches/README.md

 Market Finder

 2. Technologies used:
-Axios, Express, Postgres SQL, Sequelize, Express-ejs, Express-ejs-layouts,  HTML, CSS, Javascript
+Axios, Express, PostgresSQL, Sequelize, Express-ejs, Express-ejs-layouts,  HTML, CSS, Javascript

 3. Simple wireframes
      * Can be handdrawn, or with tool of your choice